 What are the CBN Re-Certification requirements?

 Only current Certified Bariatric Nurses are eligible for re-certification.
-Re-Certifying CBNs must continue to meet the criteria for certification, have a minimum of 1000 hours of professional practice of nursing care of morbidly obese and bariatric surgery patients, predominately in the bariatric surgery process (i.e., pre-operative, peri-operative or post-operative/follow-up care).
+Re-Certifying CBNs must continue to meet the criteria for certification, have a minimum of 1000 hours of professional practice of nursing care of Metabolic and Bariatric surgery patients, predominately in the bariatric surgery process (i.e., pre-operative, peri-operative or post-operative/follow-up care).
 Additionally, certificants must choose a re-certification method and fulfill the requirements of it.
 All re-certification activities must take place within the 48 months preceding the expiration of the certification.

 What are "Re-Certification Methods"?